Scuffle between two groups of students in JNU; 2 injured | Education

 - India

-A scuffle between two groups of students broke out on the Jawaharlal Nehru University (JNU) campus on Thursday, leaving two students injured.
+A scuffle broke out between two groups of students on the Jawaharlal Nehru University (JNU) campus on Thursday, leaving two students injured, sources said.

+The scuffle near the Narmada Hostel was a fallout of events that unfolded at a birthday party a day before, they said.

+Police said two students were injured in Thursday's scuffle, while university sources claimed only one student suffered injuries.

-A few video clips that were circulated on social media showed some students with sticks running on the campus.
+A few purported video clips were circulated on social media that showed some students with sticks running on the campus.

+In one of the videos, masked students were seen with sticks.
+One of the students was wearing JNU sweatshirt.
+Police said they will verify the authenticity of the videos circulating on social media.

+Both university sources and the police said no political groups were involved in the fight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)